leiluspocus/advent-of-code-2023/README.md

 ## Lessons learned
 - This advent of code was a great way to refresh my data structure knowledge (matrices exploration), I'm definitely rusty.
 - `Array` provides a lot of handy functions (`findIndex`, `fill` ...) that I don't use that often !
+- Avoid complex solutions : in simplicity we trust!